 The Society recommends that where an agreement is made to pay an author a fee per thousand words, payment should be made for the number of words commissioned rather than the number printed; and that payment should be on delivery of the manuscript rather than on publication, which could be months away.

-Packagers produce a book up to film or bound copies for a publisher to market under its own imprint.
+Packagers produce a book up to ready-for-press or even bound copies for a publisher to market under its own imprint.
 Packagers may have little flexibility in deadlines and payment.
 Publishers buying complete books from packagers should ensure that all contributors, such as freelance editors, have been properly paid - and if not, make the payment themselves.
 If a packager has not paid before the book is handed over, the author should approach the publisher immediately for payment.

 Authors are entitled to payments for photocopying of their work.
 To be sure of receiving this money, writers need to register with the Authors' Licensing and Collecting Society: associate membership of ALCS is free to NUJ members.
 See Rights and why they are important.